tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 All variables contain default values so it is not neccessary to modify them in order to create a funtioning infrastructure.

+Most of the input variables used to configure the infrastructure are defined in the inpu-vars.tf file to simplify and organize the information, even if they are not used by terraform.
+For example the variable **ocp_version** is not used by terraform however is defined here.
+Most of the input variables are also defined as output variables so they can be used later by the ansible playbooks.

 The list of variables its purpose and default value are:

 * **rhel8_image_location**.- Path and filename to the qcow2 image to be used as the base for the operating system in the support and provision VMs